yangong23/VSEnetworksIR/README.md

 ```
 python test_itm_evaluation_and_analyseImageNetClass.py
 ```
 Results: Get results in the folder of "i2t_Results_and_ImageNetTopic_Results".
-(2) "AveRecallPrecisionF1.csv" saves average Recall, average Precision, and average F1-Measure with all ranks.
-(3) "UNITER_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class.
-(4) "UNITER_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.
+(1) "AveRecall_Retrieval_Any1.csv" saves average Recall @1 @5 @10 @20 for retrieving any 1 of 5 descriptions; (2) "AveRecallPrecisionF1_Retrieval_All5.csv" saves average Recall, average Precision, and average F1-Measure with all ranks for retrieving all 5 descriptions; (3) "UNITER_mode_Recall5_Precision1_Per_ImageNetClass.csv" saves Recall@5 and Precision@1 for every ImageNet class; (4) "UNITER_mode_RetrievalDetail.csv" saves the top 5 ranked retrieved descriptions to the image query for all data in the set.